Linda-Ikechukwu/Big-Data-Hadoop-Commands/README.md

 3. Create a table in a namespace\
    `create 'namespace-name:table-name', 'column-family-name'`

+***For all commands involving a table name, if the table was created in a namespace, the namespace should be included right before the table name i.e "namespace-name:table-name"***

 4. Add data to a table\
    `put 'table-name', 'RowKey', 'column-family-name:column-name', 'value'`